List of theatrical animated short film series

 The following is a list of theatrical short animated cartoon series ordered by the decade and year their first episode was released.
 Most notable animated film series were produced during the silent era and the Hollywood golden era.
 All series below are from the United States except as noted.
+A real time interval of movie releases can be wider than it is listed due to incomplete reliable information about a series.